 A Preliminary Notification message may be sent, this is dependent on service level agreement.

 A reminder Notification message may be sent to the client, again this is dependent on client agreement (and thus falls out of the scope of global market practice).

+On ENTL

+From SR2006 a status code of ENTL may be used with the processing status qualifier of PROC, 25D::PROC//ENTL.
+This indicates that the message contains entitlements.
+In addition its use is restricted to function of message NEWM, and requires the presence of one or more of movement sequences E1 and E2.